altocodenl/tagaway/qascript.md

 				- On sidebar left, years and regular tags with positive intersections should be available.
 					- There should NOT be any other COUNTRY and CITY tags visible, other than the selected ones.
 			- Click on icon with 'x' on CITY tag below the title.
-			- Gallery should thumbnails correspondy to COUNTRY tag
+			- Gallery should show thumbnails corresponding to COUNTRY tag
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'
-			- On sidebar left, select the same COUNTRY & CITY tags as before.
+			- On sidebar left, select the same 'COUNTRY ∩ CITY' tags as before.
 			- Should be back to CITY geo tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY & CITY tags as before.
+			- On sidebar left, select the same 'COUNTRY & CITY' tags as before.
-			- Should be back to CITY geo tag view.
+			- Should be back to 'COUNTRY ∩ CITY' geo tag view.
-			- On sidebar left, click on the same CITY geo tag
+			- On sidebar left, click on the same CITY tag
 			- Should be back to COUNTRY view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to 'all pictures'.